qsewell/cse15l-lab-reports/index.md

 The following consists of edits to this webpage that were made in pursuit of completing Lab 1 for this course:
 *Hello.*
 **Hello.**
+Hello.
+The etymology of the word "pachycephalasaurus" has to do with words that mean "thick-headed lizard".

 [Mathematical Beauty](https://en.wikipedia.org/wiki/Mathematical_beauty)

 ![Image](https://www.codingame.com/servlet/fileservlet?id=13848520651734)